 The Howard Street Tunnel (HST) Project consists of vertical clearance improvements along CSX’s I-95 Rail Corridor to allow double-stack trains (trains transporting shipping containers stacked on top of each other) to travel between Baltimore, Maryland and Philadelphia, Pennsylvania.
 The primary obstacle to double-stack service along this corridor has been the Howard Street Tunnel, a 1.7-mile-long railroad passage under the heart of Baltimore that was originally constructed in 1895.
 With current vertical clearances up to 18 inches less than the 21 feet necessary for double-stack, the HST and 21 other clearance obstructions currently restrict the ability to move double-stack trains along this section of CSX’s network, including to and from the Port of Baltimore.

 Utilizing funding from the U.S. Department of Transportation, CSX, the State of Maryland and the Commonwealth of Pennsylvania, the HST Project will eliminate all remaining double-stack obstructions between Baltimore and Philadelphia.
 The HST Project consists of the following work, at the following locations.

 Commonwealth of Pennsylvania

-Due to COVID-19 protocols, traditional public open houses cannot be offered as part of the comment period.
-Instead, the following video was produced that summarizes the HST Project’s purpose and need, scope of work and potential environmental impacts.
+Due to COVID-19 protocols, traditional public open houses could not be offered as part of the EA comment period that ran from March 1, 2021 until April 13, 2021.
+Instead, the following video was produced that summarizes the HST Project’s purpose and need, scope of work and potential environmental impacts

-The project team will consider comments received during the EA comment period when drafting the final NEPA document, which FRA expects to approve in the spring of 2021.
-Following final NEPA approval, CSX will be able to finalize engineering, obtain permits and advance the project to construction.
-CSX expects to begin construction, in phases, later in 2021.
+CSX is now able to finalize engineering, obtain permits and advance the project to construction.
+CSX expects to begin construction, in phases, later in 2021 and 2022.

 401 East Pratt Street Baltimore, MD 21202